ncayllahua/GigisPizzaHOL/fn_pizza_discount_campaign_pool.md

 ![](./media/fn-discount-campaign/faas-create-function23.PNG)

-You must change your Fucntion time-out.
-Click in Edit Function button and then change **TIMEOUT** from [30] to [120] seconds.
+If you want to change your Fucntion time-out or memory amount.
+Click in Edit Function button and then change **TIMEOUT** from [30] to [120] seconds for example.
 Then Click Save Changes Button.

 ![](./media/fn-discount-campaign/faas-create-function24.PNG)